msu-cmse-courses/cmse381-F23/README.md

-# cmse381-F23
-Course content for CMSE381 - Fall 2023, taught my Dr Liz Munch
+# CMSE381 - Fall 2022

+## Dr Elizabeth Munch

+This course has the contents for the CMSE381 course in Fall 2022.
+Check back here for class slides and jupyter notebooks.